mapbox/osm-boundaries/README.md

 ## Running

 1. Adjust database parameters, etc, if necessary at the top of `build.sh`
-2. Run `build.sh`.
+2. Run `run.py`.
 This will take at least several minutes while the data is downloaded, processed, and imported.
+See `run.py --help` for options.